birddograbbit/DecisionTree/README.md

 ---

 **Note**: This is an active development project currently in Phase 1.5 of the v0.2 roadmap.
-All major components are functional and tested.
+Critical issues as of 2025-06-05 have been resolved.
 For issues or contributions, see the development documentation in the main strategy file.